Danziger/CarND-T1-P1-Lane-Lines-Detection/WRITEUP.md

 the image to approx. 60 - 70 % of it.
 We also know those two lines never touch them, so this triangle it's actually a trapezium.

+When I tested my project with the challenge videos of the Advanced Lane Lines Project, I found out I should also filter a smaller triangle area that corresponds to the space between both lines (as there could be signs painted on the road) and also leave a small margin at the bottom of the image, as the hood of the car may appear in that section.

-We can discard any information outside that area, as whatever we find in there, it's not going to be our lane lines:
+Any information outside that area can be discarded, as whatever it is, it's not going to be a lane lines:

-TODO: Screenshot missing.
-Change images names and references...
-UU'
+![Region of Interest][step3]

 #### Step 4 - Gaussian blur: